 If the admin/role can edit Role Permissions then the role will be linked.
 When clicked on the page will redirect to the role permissions form:

 Default roles cannot be edited.
-So the link will open the form with all of the checkboxes disabled and the save button is hidden.
+So the link will open the form with all of the checkboxes disabled and the save button will be hidden.